slacgismo/StatisticalClearSky/README.md

 $ pip install numpy>=1.16
 ```

-The following package is not installed automatically due to its specific package location.
-Therefore, it must be installed separately.

-* [mosek](https://www.mosek.com/resources/getting-started/) - For using MOSEK solver.

-    If you are using pip:
-    ```sh
-    $ pip install -f https://download.mosek.com/stable/wheel/index.html Mosek
-    ```

-    If you are using Anaconda:
-    ```sh
-    $ conda install -c mosek mosek
-    ```

 When you use this project in any other ways, the following instruction can be useful.

 Simplest way to install dependencies if you are using pip is by